BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 The course id is found in the url of the course.

+## Creating a Page

+We follow a similar process to create each type of page.
+Quizzes are more complicated, since they require additional information pertaining to each question and answer.
+Quizzes are explained in the next section.

-## Using the Canvas API to Create a Quiz
+## Creating a Quiz

 Once we have the Course object, creating a quiz is simple.